scanton/flaming-expresso/app.coffee.md

 	if 'development' == app.get('env')
 		app.use express.errorHandler()

+##Port(get)
+Get the port number the application will be listening to (this was set in [Port(set)](#portset) above)

+	port = app.get 'port'

-##Route all requests to 'index'
+##Respond to all requests (no 404)
 This is where we declare routes for our router to use.
 In our case, we're going to handle application routing seperately from the main router.
-So we set this rule to respond to all GET HTTP requests by rendring the
-index:

-	app.get '/', (req, res) ->
+	#app.get '/', (req, res) ->
+	#	res.render 'index',
+	#		title: config.title
+	#		tagline: config.tagline

+####Custom Routing
+After declaring our normal Routs (which we have none), using the express Router, we handle all 404s (any request that hasn't already resolved to a static file or otherwised caused the server to respond, such as an error).

+	app.use (req, res, next) ->
+		RouteUtils = require __dirname + '/src/RouteUtils'
+		RegExLibrary = require __dirname + '/src/RegExLibrary'
+		ProxyServiceAdapter = require __dirname + '/src/ProxyServiceAdapter'
+		ru = new RouteUtils(req, RegExLibrary, ProxyServiceAdapter)

 		res.render 'index',
 			title: config.title
 			tagline: config.tagline

-##Port(get)
-Get the port number the application will be listening to (this was set in [Port(set)](#portset) above)

-	port = app.get 'port'

 #CreateServer
 Construct the http server by passing a reference to the app then